 - Community Visualizations can be published in the showcase.
 Find out how to share your visualization.

 - A Data Source control is available to turn Community Visualizations on/off.
-By default, Community Visualizations are turned off.
+By default, Community Visualizations are turned on for a data source but consent is required when adding a visualization to a report.
 Learn how to Enable community visualizations in your data source.

 The Developer Preview sets the foundation from which you can build and use Community Visualizations.
 However, there is an extensive roadmap that will improve the experience for developers.

-Some of the features and improvements we're considering in 2019:
+Some of the features and improvements under consideration:

 - Improving the developer workflow.